Azure-Samples/azure-sql-db-serverless-geospatial-stream-analytics/README.md

 The script `./azure-deploy.sh` will take care of everything.
 Make sure you set the correct values for you subscription in the `.env` file for:

 ```
-resourceGroup=
-appName=
-storageName=
-location=
+resourceGroup=""
+storageName=""
+location=""
+sqlServer=""
+sqlDatabase=""
+sqlUser=""
+sqlPassword=""
+eventhubsNamespace="azdbeh1"
+storageAccount="azdbasa"
 ```

-The script needs has been tested on Linux Ubuntu and the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/) or the [Cloud Shell](https://shell.azure.com/).
+The script has been tested on Linux Ubuntu and the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/) or the [Cloud Shell](https://shell.azure.com/).

 The following resources will be created for you: